JazzRhodes/PacMan-Reloaded/README.md

 # PacMan-Reloaded
-PacMan Reloaded (Ruined PacMan) is a reimagining of PacMan with game breaking features.
+PacMan Reloaded is a reimagining of PacMan with game breaking features.

 Play Here: https://jazzrhodes.github.io/PacMan-Reloaded/